jamesbuckett/ckad-bootcamp/01-kubernetes-pod.md

 <details class="faq box"><summary>Liveness and Readiness Probes - Health Checks for a Pod</summary>
 <p>

+What are Kubernetes Probes:
+* In Kubernetes, a probe is a mechanism for checking the health of a container.
+* There are two types of probes: liveness probes and readiness probes.
+  * Liveness probes are used to determine if a container is still running.
+    * If a liveness probe fails, the Kubernetes system will restart the container in an attempt to recover it.
+  * Readiness probes are used to determine if a container is ready to start accepting traffic.
+    * If a readiness probe fails, the Kubernetes system will not send traffic to the container until it becomes ready.
+* Probes are implemented as HTTP requests or command executions, and can be configured to specify the initial delay, the period between checks, and the number of failures allowed before marking the container as failed.
+* By configuring liveness and readiness probes for your containers, you can ensure that your applications are running properly and are able to handle traffic.
+* This can help improve the reliability and availability of your applications.

 > Problem Solving: I want a way to check the health of my microservices application